 - SAT Math:

-- The SAT Math section also allows a calculator, so the test is a bit more segmented in terms of how much technology can be used.
+The SAT Math section also allows you to use a calculator and is a bit more specific about how much technology you can use throughout the test.

 4. Question Types